JKR-Hacks/joe-services-feed/README.md

-# Feed Component for ESPN.com NFL Team Page
+# Schedule Component for ESPN.com NFL Team Page

->The feed component will appear on the main page.
-During each game there will be periodic feed posts by an author.
-Each post will include a brief paragraph about the game or event that recently happened in the game as well as photos, videos and timestamps.
+>The schedule component will include a full picture of the teams schedule for the season comprised of several rows and columns with information and statistics for each game.
+The information will be pulled from a database and rendered into each row and column.

 > Project description